InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

 For the avoidance of doubt:

 In case a vendor has declared flexibility for a purpose and there is no legal basis restriction signal it must always apply the default legal basis under which the purpose was registered aside from being registered as flexible.
 That means if a vendor declared a purpose as legitimate interest and also declared that purpose as flexible it may not apply a "consent" signal without a legal basis restriction signal to require consent.

-### How does the CMP handle a globally-scoped TC string?

-_**__By July 31st 2021, CMPs must update their configuration so that they no longer make use of global scope.
-Therefore CMPs must only read or write TC Strings in a service-specific context on the website that the user has visited and the CMP user interface must no longer make any reference to global scope consent.
-From Sept 1st 2021, Global Scope strings will be considered invalid.__**_

- When configured to use globally-scoped TC Strings CMPs must not overwrite any of the consent or legitimate interest signals found in an existing TC String.
-Therefore CMPs must do the following:

-*   Decode the TC String from the global scope to load and preserve all existing signals
-*   Set the signals for the vendors specified in the CMP user interface.
-If a subset of vendors is shown in the CMP user interface, the CMP must only set signals for those vendors.
-*   If a CMP is unable to resolve an ambiguous negative vendor signal – unable to differentiate between a “no” and a “never disclosed” – a CMP shall disambiguate the signal with the corresponding value in the _**[DisclosedVendors ](#disclosed-vendors-oob)**_ segment since that segment signals which vendors were disclosed to the user.
-*   Once the user has made their selections the CMP shall save the resulting TC String back to the global context, overwriting the old one.

 ### How does a URL-based service process the TC string when it can't execute JavaScript?